 Krupowki is the main street that runs through the centre of Zakopane and has a little bit of everything, street entertainers, beautiful Christmas lights in the winter, horse drawn sleigh rides throughout the year and of course shops, restaurants and bars to relax in and enjoy.
 There are hot wine stalls, cheese stalls, arcade games and fairground rides all along one long street that is as alive at night as it is during the day.
 At the bottom end of Krupowki you will find the local markets where you have to try the local cheese and avoid buying one of the cute puppies that are on sale.
 Krupowki is the perfect place to enjoy some time away from the ski slopes.

 Gubalowka is a brilliant attraction on a clear day in Zakopane.
 From the bottom of Krupowki you cross under the road through the newly built underpass and walk through the towns’ local market to the PKS station.
 The PKS is a small train that takes you up to the top of Gubalowka in just a couple of minutes.
 Once you arrive at the top you are welcomed with a stunning panoramic view of the Tatra Mountains and a host of places to eat and enjoy the view.
-In the winter months you will be able to stand and watch some of Zakopane’s best freestyle skiers and snowboarders practicing their skills in the snowpark, which is located on top of Gubalowka.
+In the winter months you will be able to stand and enjoy numerous christmas lights and a hot drink.
 There are market stalls at the top and plenty of walking trails in the summer months.
 If you are feeling adventurous you can walk up and sled down Gubalowka from the market at the bottom but otherwise the train is cheap and comfortable.

 Not a common tourist attraction by all means but a small local art gallery that is worth an hour of your time, if not just to confuse yourself by asking “What is it!?”.
 Wladyslaw Hasior was a Polish artist who set the gallery up himself whilst he lived in Zakopane.
 The small gallery is situated just across from the aqua park and contains some of his weird and wonderful pieces of work, others of which are spread around the world.
 His work is mainly sculptures and banners of varying sizes that use numerous different materials and everyday objects – “I’m using materials which have some meaning.
 Each and every object has its sense, and if you put them together, you get an aphorism.”
 See for yourself during your holiday in Zakopane.